vaiibhavgupta/text-to-sql/README.md

-# text-to-sql

-# 🧠 Transformers Final Project: Natural Language to SQL/Cypher
+# Comparing Natural Language to SQL Efficiency

-This project explores two approaches for converting natural language questions into structured queries (SQL/Cypher) using large language models (LLMs).
-Inspired by real-world applications like Uber's **QueryGPT**, we evaluate both **few-shot prompting** and **fine-tuning** techniques on the **BirdSQL** dataset.
+This project explores two approaches for converting natural language questions into structured queries (SQL or Cypher) using large language models (LLMs).
+Inspired by real-world applications like Uber's QueryGPT, we evaluate both few-shot prompting and fine-tuning techniques on the BirdSQL dataset.

 ---

-## 🔍 Motivation
+## Motivation

 Inspired by Uber’s [QueryGPT](https://www.uber.com/blog/query-gpt/), our project explores the effectiveness of prompting strategies and fine-tuning for translating natural language into structured queries.

-Uber showed that:
+Uber demonstrated that:
-- **LLMs can bridge the gap** between business users and data via natural language
+- LLMs can help bridge the gap between business users and structured databases
-- Even **smaller LLMs**, with proper prompting, can match the performance of larger models
+- Smaller LLMs, with effective prompting, can perform similarly to larger models
-- **Execution accuracy** and **semantic correctness** are key metrics when evaluating generated queries
+- Execution accuracy and semantic correctness are key metrics for evaluating query generation

-Our goal is to reproduce and extend this idea using open-source tools and publicly available benchmarks.
+Our goal is to replicate and extend these ideas using open-source tools and benchmarks.

-> 🧠 We used the [BirdSQL](http://bird-bench.github.io/) dataset — a modern benchmark designed to test LLM capabilities in translating natural language to SQL.
-It contains diverse schemas and complex questions, ideal for robust evaluation.
+We use the [BirdSQL](http://bird-bench.github.io/) dataset — a modern benchmark designed to test the ability of LLMs to generate SQL across a variety of schemas and complex questions.

 ---

-## 🎯 Project Objective
+## Project Objective

-Convert questions like
+Convert questions such as:
-> _"How many students are enrolled in the Math department?"_
+"How many students are enrolled in the Math department?"

-into structured queries like
+Into valid SQL queries such as:
-> `SELECT COUNT(*) FROM students WHERE department = 'Math';`
+`SELECT COUNT(*) FROM students WHERE department = 'Math';`

-We evaluate how well LLMs perform this task using two methods:
+We compare two methods for accomplishing this:
-1. Fine-tuning the model
+1. Fine-tuning an LLM on schema-aware data
-2. Few-shot prompting with examples
+2. Few-shot prompting using schema and example queries

 ---

-## 🧪 Approaches Compared
+## Approaches Compared

-### 1. Fine-Tuning an LLM
+### Fine-Tuning
-Train a pre-trained transformer model (e.g., T5, GPT) on a labeled dataset (like BirdSQL) with natural language questions and matching SQL queries.
+We train a pre-trained transformer model (e.g., T5 or GPT) on a labeled dataset with schema, natural language questions, and SQL queries.

-- ✅ High accuracy potential
+- Pros: High potential for accuracy and generalization
-- ⚠️ Requires significant GPU time and data
+- Cons: Requires significant compute resources and time

-### 2. Few-shot Learning (Prompt Engineering)
+### Few-shot Prompting
-Provide a few examples in the prompt (in-context learning) and let the LLM generalize.
+We provide a few labeled examples directly in the prompt and rely on the LLM's in-context learning capabilities.

-- ✅ Fast, no training required
-- ⚠️ Prompt quality heavily influences performance
+- Pros: No training required, quick to test and iterate
+- Cons: Highly dependent on prompt quality and structure

 ---

-## 🧩 Project Pipeline
+## Project Pipeline

 ### Step 0: Data Preparation

-**Function 1 – Extract Schema**
+**Schema Extraction**
-- Load SQLite database
+- Load a SQLite database
-- Extract all table names and `CREATE TABLE` statements
+- Extract table names and their `CREATE TABLE` statements
-- Output: Dictionary mapping table names → schema

-**Function 2 – Format Schema for Prompting**
+- Store them in a dictionary format: `{table_name: CREATE statement}`

+**Prompt Formatting**
-- Generate a readable schema block for prompting:
+- Convert the schema dictionary into a readable text prompt
-  _“Here are the tables in the database:”_ followed by table structures
+- Include instructions like “Here are the tables in the database” followed by each table's schema
-- Add model instructions

-**Function 3 – Prepare Training/Dev Examples**
+**Example Construction**
-- Load dataset (e.g., `train.json`)
+- Load a dataset such as `train.json`
 - For each example:
   - Add schema context
-  - Add question, hint (if any), and expected SQL query
+  - Include the natural language question, optional hint, and correct SQL query
 - Return as a pandas DataFrame

 ---

 ### Step 1: Prompt-Based Inference

-#### 🔹 Zero-shot Prompting
-- For each dev example:
+**Zero-shot Prompting**
 - Use schema + question only (no examples)
-  - Pass to the LLM
-  - Store result in `zero_shot` column
+- Pass to LLM and store the output in a `zero_shot` column

-#### 🔹 Few-shot Prompting
+**Few-shot Prompting**
-- Sample 2 examples from training set
+- Randomly select two examples from the training set
-- Format each example as:
+- Format each as a question-answer pair
-  `Q: <question>\nA: <SQL>`
-- Combine with schema + current question
+- Combine them with schema + current question
-- Pass to LLM
-- Store result in `few_shot` column
+- Pass to LLM and store the output in a `few_shot` column

-→ Save all dev set predictions (zero-shot and few-shot) to CSV
+All predictions are saved to a CSV file for later analysis.

 ---

-### Step 2: Fine-Tuning with Schema
+### Step 2: Fine-Tuning

-- Input: `[schema + question]`
+- Input: schema + question
-- Output: `SQL query`
+- Output: SQL query
-- Train on BirdSQL training set, evaluate on dev set
+- Train the model on the BirdSQL training set and evaluate on the dev set
-- If a generated query causes an error:
-  - Prompt the LLM again with `[schema + original query + error message]`
-  - Ask it to correct the SQL
+- For queries that result in errors, prompt the LLM with the schema, the incorrect query, and the error message, and ask it to generate a corrected version

 ---

 ### Step 3: Evaluation Metrics

-#### ✅ Execution Accuracy
+**Execution Accuracy**
-- % of queries that run successfully (no syntax/runtime errors)
+- Percentage of generated queries that run without syntax or runtime errors

-#### 🎯 Output Accuracy
+**Output Accuracy**
-- % of generated queries that exactly match the gold SQL query
+- Percentage of generated queries that exactly match the gold (expected) SQL queries

-- If output is 100% accurate, execution is guaranteed correct
+Note: If a generated query exactly matches the gold query, it is guaranteed to execute correctly.

 ---

-## 📊 Example Prompt (Few-shot)
+## Example Few-shot Prompt